-Allows us to create an impression log of the devices exposed to programmatic campaign
+Allows us to create an impression log of the devices exposed to a programmatic campaign

 Billboard File Format

-• FACING – direction of billboard facing > one and only one of these case: N, NW, W, SW, S, SE, E, NE
+• FACING – direction of billboard facing > > one and only one of these cases: N, NW, W, SW, S, SE, E, NE.

-• RADIUS – visibility radius of the billboard > scalar in meters (determined by Cuebiq based on type of board)
+• RADIUS – visibility radius of the billboard > > scalar in meters (determined by Cuebiq based on the type of board).

 In addition to the campaign overview and static billboards file, Cuebiq also will need a postings file.
 The postings file allows us to create an impression log of the devices exposed to a programmatic campaign.

 Postings will be sent by the client to an S3 bucket with the credentials provided by a Cuebiq representative.
-Postings files should be a .csv file in the following format:
+Postings files should be a CSV files in the following format:

-• LOCAL_START_TIME – local start time of the programmatic display on billboard; HH:mm:ss
+• LOCAL_START_TIME – local start time of the programmatic display on the billboard > HH:mm:ss.

-Answer: It will include all of the IDs who saw the OOH campaign during the given time period.
-You will receive a list of the IDs who were exposed and a timestamp for which they saw the ad.
+A: It will include all of the IDs who saw the OOH campaign during the given time period.
+You will receive a list of the IDs that were exposed and a timestamp for which they saw the ad.

-Answer: We typically send ID Passback files on a post campaign basis.
+A: We typically send ID Passback files on a post-campaign basis.
 However, if requested, we can provide the files on a daily basis or weekly basis.

-Answer: If the ID passback goes through Liveramp for delivery, we can only provide device ID.
-If delivered through S3 we can provide these additional fields if requested: Timestamp (Unix or ISO), Billboard ID, Latitude, Longitude, Zipcode, City, DMA, State, Carrier (if available), Device Type (if available), Model, Manufacturer.
+A: If the ID passback goes through Liveramp for delivery, we can only provide device ID.
+If delivered through S3, we can provide these additional fields if requested: Timestamp (Unix or ISO), Billboard ID, Latitude, Longitude, Zipcode, City, DMA, State, Carrier (if available), Device Type (if available), Model, Manufacturer.

-Is there a limit to how long the displayID string can be OOH?
+Q: Is there a limit to how long displayID string can be OOH?

-Answer: It's recommended to keep the length to within 25 characters and to avoid any special characters (i.e - %@#$&*)
+A: It's recommended to keep the length to within 25 characters and to avoid any special characters (i.e - %@#$&*).